WasabiMushyPeas/E28-Turbo/README.md

 ### Turbo

 The ideal turbo size would be a 67mm turbine with a 60mm compressor (whol set H351 off a dodge cummins).
-The closest Borg Warner turbo is the BorgWarner Airwerks S257SX-E (7670)
+The closest Borg Warner turbo is the BorgWarner Airwerks S257SX-E (7670).

+> [!NOTE]
+> The BorgWarner Airwerks S257SX-E (7670) has a max flow rate of 64lb/min and to achieve 600crank horsepower (chp) you need a flow rate of 66lb/min.
+Therefore the BorgWarner Airwerks S257SX-E (7670) is slightly under powered.
+However it is small so should spool quickly.

 ### Turbo Oil Feed and Return

 The oil feed can be taken from the oil pressure sensor port.
 The oil return can be taken from the oil pan where the 7series turbo oil return is.

+> [!NOTE]
+> The oil return can also be placed directly into the oil pan.

 ### Back Pressure